frib-high-level-controls/swdb/README.md

 # NOTE: swdb/tests/swdb-firefox.js instructs geckodriver as to which firefox it should use.
 Update the firefox path here if necessary.
 # to run all tests
 cd ~/swdb
+# WARNING!
+This testing will clear ALL collection in the db listed in the swdbrc file.
+# Make sure the db listed is safe for this operation!!
 npm run-script test-all
 ```
 # Managing Configuration